Skip to content

 [compactor_options]

-The coordinator always uses RemoteCompactionExecutor. embedded_worker = true (the default) spawns a CompactionWorker in the same process. embedded_worker = false expects workers to run as separate CompactionWorker processes.
+worker = Some(..) (the default) spawns a CompactionWorker in the same process. worker = None expects workers to run as separate CompactionWorker processes.

-Workers use CompactorWorkerOptions instead of CompactorOptions.
+Workers use CompactionWorkerOptions instead of CompactorOptions.
 The primary settings are:

 pub struct CompactionWorkerOptions {